AGENCY COMMON CONDITIONS

 Agent Orange

 During the Vietnam War, the U.S. military sprayed millions of gallons of herbicides, including Agent Orange, to defoliate dense vegetation and eliminate enemy hiding places.
-However, these herbicides contained toxic chemicals, including dioxin, which have been linked to serious health problems among Veterans who were exposed to them.
-Conditions associated with Agent Orange exposure include various forms of cancer, respiratory disorders, skin diseases, and neurological conditions.
-The Department of Veterans Affairs (VA) recognizes certain health conditions as presumptively linked to Agent Orange exposure, making affected Veterans eligible for disability compensation and healthcare benefits.
-Veterans who served in Vietnam or in other areas where Agent Orange was used should be aware of their potential eligibility for benefits.
+These herbicides contained toxic chemicals such as dioxin, which have been linked to serious and long-term health problems in exposed Veterans.
+Agency common conditions associated with Agent Orange exposure include various forms of cancer, respiratory disorders, skin diseases, and neurological conditions.

 Depression and/or Anxiety